The Classical Piano studies at Conservatorium Maastricht consist of a Bachelor’s and a Master’s degree.

 - One complete classical sonata by Mozart, Haydn, Beethoven, Schubert or Clementi.

-- Two pieces of choice from two different style periods.
+- Two pieces of choice from two different style periods (later than Beethoven).

 All pieces must be played by memory.